elasticio/api-docs/source/includes/_organizations.md

 ```

 This endpoint allows updating a membership of a given user.
 Only `role` attribute can be updated.
-In order to update attributes of a User object (e.g. `email`), use `/v2/users` endpoints.

 ### HTTP Request